johnisom/leetcode-exercises/torrel/non-leetcode/capstone-projects/p_2_p_git.md

-# Framework For Setting up P 2 P Git Repos
+# P2P Automated File Sharing with Git using a centralized time series log

 ## Type of Project
 - Product

 ## Problem Space
-- Distributed Systems
+- Distributed Version Control
+  + Can use event streaming to get rid of centralized repo
   + Coordinating distributed repositories
-  + Event Streaming

 ## Naive Approach
 1. A log